Skip to content

 chunker = PlainTextChunker(continuation_marker="")

-While the chunk method is perfect for processing a single text, the batch_chunk method is designed for efficiently processing multiple texts in parallel.
-It returns a generator, allowing you to process large volumes of text without exhausting memory.
-It shares most of its core arguments with chunk (like max_sentences, max_tokens, lang, overlap_percent, offset, and token_counter), but introduces additional parameters to manage batch processing.
+While chunk is perfect for single texts, batch_chunk is your power player for processing multiple texts in parallel.
+It uses a memory-friendly generator so you can handle massive text collections with ease.
+It shares most arguments with chunk (like max_sentences, max_tokens, lang, etc.), plus some extra parameters for batch management.

 Here's an example of how to use batch_chunk: